 Evaluating the two point function (\ref{2ptfna}) we obtain

-Now we need to evaluate the same two point function in BTZ Rindler space.
-For that we first transform the vector using the co-ordinate transformation (\ref{coordchange}).
-This is given by { } Here we have use the superscript $'$ to emphasise the fact that we are in the BTZ Rindler co-ordinates.
-As the LHS of \eqref{eq: 2-pt bogo m=1 n=0} is computed near the boundary we expand the elements of the Jacobian $\mathcal{J}_{t,r,\varphi}(\tau,\rho,x)$ in \eqref{eq: global to rindler vector} around $\rho \rightarrow \infty$ and consider the term upto $\mathcal{O}(\rho^1)$.
-The rest of subleading terms are of $\mathcal{O}(\frac{1}{\rho})$ or $\mathcal{O}(\frac{1}{\rho^2})$, hence vanishes near the boundary.
+Now we need to evaluate the same two-point function in BTZ Rindler space.
+For that, we first transform the vector using the coordinate transformation (\ref{coordchange}).
+This is given by { } Here we have used the superscript $'$ to emphasize the fact that we are in the Rindler-BTZ coordinates.
+As the LHS of \eqref{eq: 2-pt bogo m=1 n=0} is computed near the boundary, we expand the elements of the Jacobian $\mathcal{J}_{t,r,\varphi}(\tau,\rho,x)$ in \eqref{eq: global to rindler vector} around $\rho \rightarrow \infty$ and consider the term up to $\mathcal{O}(\rho^1)$.
+The rest of sub-leading terms are of $\mathcal{O}(\frac{1}{\rho})$ or $\mathcal{O}(\frac{1}{\rho^2})$, hence vanishes near the boundary.
 We write down the explicit form of \eqref{eq: global to rindler vector} below.